bigchaindb/bigchaindb/docs/source/drivers-clients/python-server-api-examples.md

 # The Python Server API by Example

-This section gives an example of using the Python Server API to interact _directly_ with a BigchainDB node running BigchainDB Server.
-That is, in this example, the Python code and BigchainDB Server run on the same machine.
+**Currently, the HTTP Client-Server API is very rudimentary, so you may want to use the Python Server API to develop prototype clients and applications, for now.
+Keep in mind that in the future, clients will only be able to use the HTTP Client-Server API (and possibly other Client-Server APIs) to communicate with BigchainDB nodes.**

-(One can also interact with a BigchainDB node via other APIs, including the HTTP Client-Server API.)
+This section has examples of using the Python Server API to interact _directly_ with a BigchainDB node running BigchainDB Server.
+That is, in these examples, the Python code and BigchainDB Server run on the same machine.

-We create a digital asset, sign it, write it to a BigchainDB Server instance, read it, transfer it to a different user, and then attempt to transfer it to another user, resulting in a double-spend error.
+One can also interact with a BigchainDB node via other APIs, including the HTTP Client-Server API.

 ## Getting Started